-Stir-fry — often associated with Asian cooking — is frying small pieces of food quickly over high heat in a large skillet or wok, stirring constantly.
-Not only is stir-frying a lower fat cooking method, it also helps fresh vegetables retain their nutrient-rich benefits, bright colors and crisp textures.
+Stir-fry — often associated with Asian cooking — involves frying small pieces of food quickly over high heat in a large skillet or wok, stirring constantly.
+Not only is stir-frying a lower fat cooking method than deep-frying, it also helps fresh vegetables retain their nutrient-rich benefits, bright colors and crisp textures.

 2 medium carrots